The Canadian grading system is highly regarded worldwide for its quality and comprehensive approach.

 In the Canadian education system, the grading system plays a crucial role in assessing students’ performance and providing valuable feedback on their academic journey.

-In primary and secondary schools, student performance is typically evaluated using letter grades.
+Student performance is typically evaluated using letter grades in primary and secondary schools.
 The most common grading scale in Canada is A to F, with A being the highest and F representing failure.

 Additionally, “+” and “-” modifiers are used to indicate slight variations in performance.